Multinational Specialized Unit: Kosovo

 Since 1999, after the United Nations Security Council Resolution 1244, MSU has been deployed into Kosovo for peacekeeping operations within NATO-KFOR.
 After years it's still present in the theatre, contributing to maintain peace and stability in the country.

 From 1999 to 2013 the French National Gendarmerie, Estonian Military Police and Austrian Military Police were also part of the MSU.
-Since 2013 it is composed entirely of the Italian Carabinieri and its main mission is to patrol the entire city of Mitrovica 24/7, in particular the Ibar Bridge.
+Since 2013 it is composed entirely of the Italian Carabinieri and its main mission is to patrol the entire city of Mitrovica 24/7, in particular the New Bridge.

+Since 2022 a unit of Army of the Czech Republic Military Police is part of the MSU regiment.

-The KFOR-MSU Regiment was commanded by Italian Carabinieri Colonel Ruggiero Capodivento.
-It is now led by Colonel Stefano Fedele.
+The KFOR-MSU Regiment is commanded by Italian Carabinieri brigadier general Ruggiero Capodivento.